Mayurifag/mayurifag.ru/README.md

 ## Description

-**DONT USE THIS REPOSITORY NO MATTER WHAT** due to security reasons (i.e. there is no role for ufw right now and it's docker based).
+**DONT USE THIS REPOSITORY NO MATTER WHAT** due to security reasons (i.e. there is no firewall rules, not much services monitoring, no fail2ban rules and most
+important: it uses docker).

 Playbook is fine only for my personal usage.

-### Older implementation

-There is branch `old-implementation-with-mailserver` without docker.
-I decided to re-write roles from scratch with all XP I got so far and include docker containers for better maintainability.
-But still there are some ideas I want to migrate into newer implementation.

 ## Requires

 ### DNS

-Obviously, `A` record for your TLD + wildcard/subdomain configuration.
+Obviously, `A` record for your TLD + wildcard/subdomain configuration in cloudflare.

 ### VPS

 - Debian 10-11 / KVM virtualization / Linux 4.9+ kernel version
 - Large folder for docker data (Done by VPS via large disk)
 - ssh authorization key for root user (Done by VPS or `ssh-copy-id root@mayurifag.ru`)

 ### Your PC

 - Ansible `python3 -m pip install --user ansible`
 - (only MacOS) - passlib `python3 -m pip install --user passlib` (to use crypto module from ansible)
 - Vagrant 2.2.19 (latest) + VirtualBox (for testing)

 ## Instructions